-There are some other competing Operator frameworks such as the Operator-SDK, Metacontroller and KUDO.
-KUDO, governed by D2IQ, may be an easier way to write an Operator as it embraces a declarative form over an imperative Go-based controller.
-In this Katacoda course head over to the scenario for learning KUDO and hopefully you will see why it was created to make writing Operators even easier.
+There are some competing Operator frameworks, such as the Operator-SDK, Metacontroller, and KUDO.
+KUDO, governed by D2IQ, might be an easier way to write an Operator because it embraces a declarative form over an imperative Go-based controller.
+Head over to the scenario "Kubernetes Extensibility: Develop an Operator with KUDO" and hopefully you will see how to make writing Operators even easier.

 With these steps you have learned:

-- ✔ how to create a controller for observing and managing the at custom resources,
+- ✔ How to create a controller for observing and managing the

 Special Thank You